kuriousDesign/BikeTran/Dimitri/README.md

 ## Dependency Libraries
-ISerial (custom lib from FirmwareWithSerialInterface by KuriousDesign) SafeString - by Matthew Ford (Library Manager) jsonlib - by Justin Shaw (Library Manager)
+ISerial (custom lib from FirmwareWithSerialInterface by KuriousDesign) SafeString - by Matthew Ford (Library Manager) LoopTimer - included with SafeString jsonlib - by Justin Shaw (Library Manager)
 ArduinoJson - by Benoit Blanchon
+Encoder - by Paul S